micmejia/bible-dump/AMPC/Matthew/Matt 5.md

-Blessed (happy, [^j]to be envied, and [^k]spiritually prosperous--[^l]with life-joy and satisfaction in God's favor and salvation, regardless of their outward conditions) are the merciful, for they shall obtain mercy!
+Blessed (happy, to be envied, and spiritually prosperous--with life-joy and satisfaction in God's favor and salvation, regardless of their outward conditions) are the merciful, for they shall obtain mercy!